 Kneaded Eraser – This eraser lifts material from the surface, instead of using friction to remove it.
 It can be pulled and fashioned into different forms to create specific marks.
 This eraser gets dirty over time but can be cleaned by pulling and “kneading” it.

-Electrica Eraser – a.k.a the ultimate eraser.
+Electrical Eraser – a.k.a the ultimate eraser.
 This is by far my favourite thing in my art box.
-For only R 89.00 you can get one from PNA.

 Blending Stumps / Tortillian